chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 ### E1 - Comfort

-#### Namaari/Khaang Hook
+#### Namaari/Khaan Hook

 > **EXT.
 MOUNTAINTOP - DUSK**

-- Namaari and her crew are surveying from a lookout point, making camp
+- Namaari and her squad are surveying from a lookout point, making camp
 - A glow appears, just on the horizon, along a river
-	- Junior Soldier: “Khaang could’ve arrived sooner at Talon.”
+	- Junior Soldier: “Khaan could’ve arrived sooner at Talon.”
 	- her Serlot roars a yawn.
-	- Namaari, “Raya will know Khaang is our scout, barging in on a large noisy Serlot.”
+	- Namaari, “Then Raya will know Khaan is a Fang scout, barging in on a large noisy Serlot.”
-- Namaari turns back to an older soldier
+- Namaari turns back to an older, decorated soldier
-	- “Admiral Thaanh, can’t we find another route back home to Fang?”
+	- “Admiral Thaam, can’t we find another route back home to Fang?”
-	- “Princess, if you want to arrive home in three days, without meeting any Druun, then we need to go through Heart.”
+	- “Princess, if you want to arrive home in five days, without meeting any Druun, then we need to go through Heart.”
 	- Namaari’s reluctant.
 	- “I know how much that night hurt you, fifteen years go.
 I was there, too.
 But if Raya is out to steal the Gem shards from every tribe, then your mother needs to make plans.”
 	- (What?
 Namaari, hurt?
 Wasn’t she the one who backstabbed Raya?) #payme
 - “Okay, Admiral.
-Let’s hope Khaang succeeds in…”
+Let’s hope Khaan succeeds in…”

 #### Goodbye Boun

 > **EXT.
 TALON - NIGHT**

 - Chyron: **TALON**
-	- (five days later), but it’s ambiguous
+	- (about five days after E1, but it’s not explicit to audience)
 - some establishing shots: the floating platforms, the merchant boats, lanterns, noisy crowds

 > **EXT.
 DOCKS, TALON - NIGHT**

 - The battle-torn Steamboat pulls into Talon docks.
 The gang steps out and takes a walk.
-- Sisu ogles: I didn’t know Talon became so beautiful…
+- Sisu ogles: I didn’t know Talon became so… beautiful…
-	- Raya: After the Druun returned fifteen years ago, Talon fully moved their whole tribe onto their lake.
+	- Boun picks a perfect lychee out of an overflowing crate
 	- Boun: If only the families in Tail could’ve banded together like this…
-	- Raya: Like a band of scammers and frauds?
-Watch out for fake parts.
+	- Raya snatches it: Yeah, a band of scammers and frauds.
+That’s fake.
+	- Raya discreetly tosses the lychee into the water.
+Fish snap over each other to win it.
+One fish slurps it, but on biting down on it—its life and colour drains to grey.
+It floats up, dead.
+- Boun: “Then why do people still trade with them?”
+	- Raya: “Because like it or not.
+Without Talon, the tribes wouldn’t trade with each other at all.
+Kumandra would’ve really fallen.
+	- Just keep your guard up.
+Be careful who you buy from.”
-- Raya: Reminds me, the payment for your past week of delicacies on the Steamboat.
-And for saving my life. (gesturing to her wound that Boun bandaged)
+- Raya: Reminds me, the payment for the past week of delicacies on the Steamboat… and for saving my life. (gesturing to her wound that Boun bandaged)
 	- Boun’s eyes widen as a bunch of coins drop into his hand
-	- Raya: Double what was promised.
+	- Raya: Double of what I promised.
 I’m sorry I assumed the worst of you.
-Purchase your ship repairs and go crazy with cooking ingredients.
+Purchase your ship repairs and go crazy with cooking ingredients!
-- “Thank you, Raya.
+- “Thank you, Raya!
 And good luck with stealing Talon’s Gem artefact.”
 	- Raya double-takes, sternly: “What?!
 Shhhh!
 How—?
 Nevermind.
-Don’t you tell anyone about this.”
+If people find out, they’ll stop me from saving Kumandra—don’t you tell ANYONE about this.”
-		- #payme the whole of Talon finds out.
+		- #payme later, the whole of Talon finds out.
 Raya blames Boun, but it’s the spy.
 	- “But… can’t _I_ know about it?”
-	- “Nobody can know.”
-	- “…Okay.”
-	- “…Boun?
-Tell your parents, that Raya of the tribe of Heart says, their son was very noble.”
-	- Boun nods, shrugs.
+	- “No.”
+	- “…okay.
+I didn’t tell you about what happened to my family, either.”
+	- “In the end, we both still got what we wanted!”
+	- Boun sadly nods, shrugs, poking at his disfigured ship.
+“I’m going to find ship repair parts now.
+I trust that you’re a good guy.”
 They part ways.

 %%
 - Boun reaches out his hand at the first stall for a fruit.
 	- Raya catches his hand and leads him away.
 She whispers, “That’s fake.”
 	- Sisu: “Fake?”
 They regroup away and look around at the stalls.
 	- Raya: “They’re almost all fake.
 They’re banded together alright, a band of scammers and frauds.”
-	- “Why do people still work with them?”
+	- “Then why do people still trade with them?”
 	- “Because like it or not.
 Without Talon, the tribes wouldn’t trade with each other.
 	- Kumandra would’ve fallen.
 But you still have to keep your guard up.”
 - Boun: Is that why you have those glowing weapons?
 	- Raya defensively hides her satchel.
 	- Sisu stares through Raya.
 	- Raya analytically confesses.
-“I am not from Tail.
+“Yes, I am not from Tail.
 Yes, I am collecting glowing weapons from each tribe.
 I have an important mission to make things right, for everyone.
 I’m sorry I’m not telling the whole story, but this is the truth.”
 	- “Okay.”
 “Okay?”
 	- “Yeah.
 I didn’t tell you about my parents, either.
 Like it or not, I guess I have to trust you just enough to win together.
 Like the people of Talon.”
 - “Gus-gus.
 Stay safe, Boun.”